mabel-dev/korolev/README.md

 ### Build-over-Buy Approach

 A build-over-buy approach gives us a distinct advantage; it decouples our capabilities from commercial vendors and enables us to iterate and improve at the pace we can move at, limited only by our imagination and ingenuity.
-This approach allows us to keep up with the dynamic and envolvinf needs of the business rather than following where vendors see a return on investment.
+This approach allows us to keep up with the dynamic and envolving needs of the business rather than following where vendors see a return on investment.

 ## Design Goals